International Business Machines Stock Market Value

 Auto-correlation

-International Business Machines has insignificant reverse predictability.
-Overlapping area represents the amount of predictability between International Business time series from 17th of February 2024 to 3rd of March 2024 and 3rd of March 2024 to 18th of March 2024.
+International Business Machines has virtually no predictability.
+Overlapping area represents the amount of predictability between International Business time series from 5th of May 2022 to 30th of April 2023 and 30th of April 2023 to 24th of April 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of International Business price movement.
-The serial correlation of -0.2 indicates that over 20.0% of current International Business price fluctuation can be explain by its past prices.
+The serial correlation of 0.07 indicates that barely 7.0% of current International Business price fluctuation can be explain by its past prices.

 Residual Average0.0